overthink/circlet/README.md

 As with Ring, middleware functions are used for adding reusable bits of functionality to applications.
-Circlet includes some useful middleware like parameter parsing, and file upload handling.
+Circlet includes some useful middleware like parameter parsing, and cookie handling.

-Circlet is named after Ring in a very clever and original way.

 ## Try it